krishenriksen/AnberPorts/osk-sdl/README.md

-Lightweight On-Screen-Keyboard based on SDL2 for RG351P, RG351M and RG351V
+Lightweight On-Screen-Keyboard based on SDL2
 ---

-This keyboard is used to take input from the user.
+Tested on RG351P, RG351M and RG351V

 ### Building: